-A comprehensive university built upon the 450-year-old Jesuit traditions of scholarship and service, Fairfield University is distinguished by a rigorous curriculum, close interaction among faculty and students, and a beautiful, 200-acre campus with views of Long Island Sound.
+A comprehensive university built upon the nearly 500-year-old Jesuit traditions of scholarship and service, Fairfield University is distinguished by a rigorous curriculum, close interaction among faculty and students, and a beautiful, 200-acre campus with views of Long Island Sound.

-Since its founding in 1942 by the Society of Jesus (the Jesuits), the University has grown from an all-male school serving 300 to a competitively ranked coeducational institution serving 3,300 undergraduate students, 1,300 graduate students, and more than 800 part-time students enrolled for degree completion programs as well as personal and professional enrichment courses.
+Since its founding in 1942 by the Society of Jesus (the Jesuits), the University has grown from an all-male school serving 300 to a competitively ranked coeducational institution serving approximately 3,400 undergraduate students, 1,200 graduate students, and more than 400 students enrolled for degree completion programs, as well as personal and professional enrichment courses and certificates.

-Fairfield offers over 40 undergraduate majors, 17 interdisciplinary minors, and 38 graduate programs.
-The University is comprised of five schools: the College of Arts and Sciences, the Charles F. Dolan School of Business, and the schools of Engineering, Graduate Education and Allied Professions, Nursing.
-Students benefit from small class sizes, an outstanding faculty, a rich array of study abroad, internship, and service opportunities, and the resources and reputation of a school consistently ranked among the top regional universities in the north by the U.S. News & World Report.
+• Fairfield offers over 40 undergraduate majors, 17 interdisciplinary minors, and 41 graduate programs.
+The University is comprised of five schools: the College of Arts and Sciences, the Charles F. Dolan School of Business, and the schools of Engineering, Nursing, and Graduate School of Education and Allied Professions.
+Students benefit from small class sizes, an outstanding faculty, a rich array of study abroad, internship, research, and service opportunities, and the resources and reputation of a school consistently ranked among the top regional universities in the north by the U.S. News & World Report.

-In the past decade, more than 60 Fairfield students have been named Fulbright scholars, and the University is among the 12 percent of four-year colleges and universities with membership in Phi Beta Kappa, the nation's oldest and most prestigious academic honor society.
+Since 1993, 63 Fairfield students have been named Fulbright scholars, and the University is among the 12 percent of four-year colleges and universities with membership in Phi Beta Kappa, the nation's oldest and most prestigious academic honor society.